parox/xjs-web-framework/README.md

 View
 =================

-Views are simples static files.
+Views are simple static files.
 The xjs framework works with W3C standards, and when you create a project, is generated into _View folder a structure based on HTML5Boilerplate.
 In Other words, you can create layouts without care about the other things.
 In projects that there is a webdesigner, he can create the layout and html,css, images, etc, and when he finish just copyt ho _View folder.